 My daughter, Marian, has unusual insight into the way animals think.
-When she visited earlier this month, she suggested rolling on the ground: “leave your scent.”
+While visiting, she suggested rolling on the ground: “Leave your scent.”
 Groundhogs are particularly shy and avoid humans whenever possible.

 One morning after Marian was here I went into the garden and found devastation.
 A groundhog had attacked the acorn squash, borage and even a tomato plant.
 These were not polite rabbits nibbling.
 Whole branches of borage were broken to the ground.
 The squash and tomato had been all but killed.
 My previous strategies had come to naught.
 The other seven tomato plants looked like a row of decoys.

 Necessity is the mother of invention.
 Squatting there in the cool grass I seethed hot with determination.
 Insight came in a flash.
 I knew what had to be done.
 I went in the house and told my partner.
 He found a large plastic jar for us to keep on the bathroom sink.
 Over the course of the day we collected groundhog repellent.
 Under cover of dusk I snuck out to the garden and dribbled it around the perimeter.
 No groundhogs visited the garden that night.
 In fact, they have not returned.
 Neither have the rabbits.

 Human urine works.
 But only from adult males, my cousin has since informed me.
 Ladies, conscript your husbands, sons, brothers, nephews and uncles.